Esri/storymap-swipe/README.md

 	- **popupColors**: popup header background colors
 	- **legend**: dictate if the legend panel is displayed in the side panel
 	- **description**: dictate if the description panel is displayed in the side panel
-	- **sidePanelDescription**: Text that appears in the description panel.
-Valid HTML string expected
+	- **sidePanelDescription**: Text that appears in the description panel
     - **title**: if not specified the ArcGIS.com map's title is used
     - **subtitle**: if not specified the ArcGIS.com webmap's summary is used
 2. app/swipe-config.js offers to customize the header and the application colors: